Eyobed-Abby/fusion-lora-skysense/README.md

 - 🔒 **LoRA adapters** – lightweight fine-tuning of the frozen Swin-V2 visual encoder
 - ⚙️ **Gated Late Fusion (GLF)** – merges representations before decoding

-The goal is to achieve **parameter-efficient domain adaptation** on datasets such as EuroSAT-MS or BigEarthNet-S2, within a compact fine-tuning setup suitable for ICIP-level experiments.
+The goal is to achieve **parameter-efficient domain adaptation** on datasets such as EuroSAT-MS or BigEarthNet-S2, within a compact fine-tuning setup.

 ---